 99 Music Calendars, Composers Calendars and Bach Calendars

 What a gift for musicians: a cool music calendar, a great composers calendar, a real Bach calendar.
-It comes in 3 sizes, it comes in European which is poster style and you get this cute this year plus the following year.
+It comes in 3 sizes, it comes in European which is poster style and in US style.
+And you get this cute this year plus the following year.
 Click here to the shop.

-Bach gifts and more Bach gifts … learn more.
+Bach gifts and more Bach gifts, music gifts and more music gifts … learn more.